pyne/pyne/docs/source/devsguide/simplesim.rst

 When adding a card to :py:mod:`pyne.simplesim.cards`, the following tasks need to be completed:

-* Choose the appropriate base class (most likely :py:class:`pyne.simplesim.cards.IMisc`), and subclass from this.
+* Choose the appropriate base class (most likely :py:class:`cards.IMisc`), and subclass from this.
 * If the card is `unique`, such as the Criticality card, then make sure to pass the unique name to the base class constructor, and to pass the ``unique=True`` keyword argument.